ShiftLeftSecurity/scan-docs/docs/integrations/vscode.md

 ![AppRoot Preference](https://raw.githubusercontent.com/ShiftLeftSecurity/scan-action/master/docs/readmeImages/vscode-pref.png?raw=true)

+!!! note
-> **NOTE:** This configuration can be specified for either the user or for the workspace.
+    This configuration can be specified for either the user or for the workspace.
 To set it for a particular workspace, choose the `Workspace` tab in the above settings screen.

 ## Troubleshooting